Horrifying Resort Medical Scam Alive and Well in Mazatlán

 You might be surprised by my telling this story given the previous positive blogs I wrote about the experience.
 The point of the earlier blogs was to give credit to my Mexican friends, who stayed in my room both nights and did the research that enabled me to have a little leverage when I checked out.

 Nurses were kind and competent.
 The room ample enough for overnight guests.
 I don’t want to discredit the entire Mexican healthcare system over a few rotten apples or a few scams.
-Even if the surgery was necessary, there’s not doubt about the collusion and inflated fees.

 Hospitals and specialists in Guadalajara, Mexico’s second-largest city, have excellent reputations for world-class care.
 People living in popular expat retirement destinations such as San Miguel de Allende, Lake Chapala, Guanajuato, and Mazatlán are often advised to go to Guadalajara for more serious medical care.
 Monterrey and Mexico City along with Guadalajara are considered the hubs for top-flight hospitals and treatment.